Santa Cruz de Rosales: History

+Geography

-Location and Demographics
+Location

 Santa Cruz de Rosales is located in the central area of the state of Chihuahua and in the valley formed by the San Pedro River, one of the main rivers in the state and a tributary of the Conchos River.
 The town is located in the northern margin of the municipality of Rosales at the geographical coordinates 28°11′13″N 105°33′16″W and sits at an altitude of 1,180 meters above sea level.
 Two state roads connect Santa Cruz de Rosales with its closest neighbors, Meoqui and Delicias, which are 25 and 15 kilometers away respectively.
 The road that joins Santa Cruz de Rosales to Meoqui also connects it with Congregación Ortíz, the second most populated town in the municipality.

+Demographics

 According to the results of the Population and Housing Census conducted by the National Institute of Statistics and Geography in 2010, the total population of Santa Cruz de Rosales is 5,570 inhabitants, with 2,746 men and 2,824 women.
 This makes it the 27th-largest municipality in Chihuahua by population.